djjbxxz/ColorLines_AI/README.md

 I am a grad student in AI, and this is my first reinforcement learning project.

-The purpose I created this repo is to document my learning process.
+The purpose I created this repo is to record my learning process, and document any mistakes I made.
 If you have any advice on this project, please create an issue.
 Any advice would be appreciated!